pjtunstall/thanatarchia/README.md

 Raven, squirrel, and coinbag sounds, [freesound_community](https://pixabay.com/users/freesound_community-46691455/).
 Marching sound from [kakaist](https://pixabay.com/users/kakaist-48093450).
 Church bell from [Universfield](https://pixabay.com/users/universfield-28281460).
 Pen writing from [ALIENIGHTMARE](https://pixabay.com/users/alienightmare-42489797).
 All via Pixabay.

 The Vandal name generator owes a lot to Nicholetta Francovich Onesti's "[Tracing the language of the Vandals](https://www.academia.edu/691311/Tracing_the_Language_of_the_Vandals)".
 Goti e Vandali.
 Rome: Artemide. pp. 179–195, and "[The Language and Names of the Vandals](https://www.academia.edu/1516556/THE_LANGUAGE_AND_NAMES_OF_THE_VANDALS)", Das Konigreich der Vandalen: Erben des Imperiums in Nordafrika, Karlsruhe 2009.

+For the Gothic name generator, I consulted Gerhard Koebler's [Gotisches Wörterbuch](https://www.koeblergerhard.de/gotwbhin.html), Appendix 3: [gotischen Namen](https://www.koeblergerhard.de/got/tg/got_namen.pdf).
+As with the Vandal names, I chose to let the names reflect post-Wulfilan developments (innovations on the Biblical Gothic of the 4th century), such as loss of the nominative singular ending -s.

 Thematic inspiration: Herbert F. Bushman's [The Dark Ages Podcast](https://darkagespod.com/), which I listened to night and day this month.
 I fell asleep listening to it, and it got into my dreams.